codemasonhq/ahoy/docs/README.md

 home: true
 layout: LandingLayout
 heroText: Docker development environments
-tagline: Fully functional Docker development environments for the languages and frameworks you love.
+tagline: Ready to use Docker development environments for the languages and frameworks you love.
 Plus super easy local trusted SSL certificates.

 highlightsText: How it works
 highlights:
 - icon: fas fa-terminal
-  title: You run the craft command
+  title: You run the install command
-  description: Choose the Ahoy that matches the language or framework your project is using and run the craft command.
+  description: Choose the language pack that's right for your project.
+Quickly add it to any project with the install command.
 - icon: fas fa-file-alt
   title: We generate the files you need
-  description: Each language pack lives in a git repo.
-We fetch it and use it to generate the files your app needs for Docker.
+  description: Ahoy will generate all the Docker and Docker Compose files required to run a development environment for your project.
 - icon: fas fa-gem
   title: Run your Docker environment
   description: You've got all the files you need, all that's left is to spin up your new Docker development environment.